psjay/codest/README.md

 Features:

 * Sync your code only, no other shit.
-* Aggregating changes within a second.
+* Aggregating changes within one second.

 **DISCLAIMER**: This software has not been well tested, use it on your own risks.